MrRotella/cordova-plugin-zebra-scanner/README.md

 • LS2208 (if it has the silver Symbol logo and manufactured after 31 December 2014, it should work)
 • DS6878 and Presentation Cradle
 • MP6210 (CSS + Scale) + EAS (Sensormatic)
-• DS8178 and Presentation Cradle (tested)
+• DS8178 and Presentation Cradle
 ```

 In theory, all versions compatible with SDK version 2.6.16.0 should work.
 [See Zebra Docs](https://techdocs.zebra.com/dcs/scanners/sdk-android/about/).